-Museum Family Days are proudly presented by TOTE Maritime.
+Museum Family Days are proudly presented by TOTE.
+THANK YOU!

 Past Family Days

 Whales Family Day (April 2022): Kids and adults explored whales in culture, science, and art.
 They met mammalogists, saw objects from the collections, watched the Arctic Currents film, tried a blubber glove experiment, made ocean art, picked up supplies for take-home activities, and more.